 - Day guests may park their cars in the carriage house parking lot (right off Red Feather Lakes Rd, before passing through the red gate!) or at the lodge (past the red gate) where you can find refreshments.

 - Please do not throw your discs around horses!
 Horses are big bunny rabbits – we have to use our intelligence because they don’t have any.
 If they are in your way, please wait for them to move on before throwing.

 - We practice the “minimal impact ethic.”
 This means that we make as small of an impact as possible.
-We don’t break off tree limbs.
-We don’t pick flowers.
-We leave no trash.
+We don’t break off tree limbs, pick flowers, or leave trash.

-- We strongly encourage guests to carry water.
+- Guests are strongly encouraged to carry water.
 Water, lemonade (and cookies) are generally available in the lodge at no charge.

 - There is no smoking on the disc golf course or on the ranch in general.
 Smoking is permitted on the lodge front deck only.

 - You cannot take your horse home with you but you can take home your first disc (an investment of about $10).

 If you’ve never played disc golf (or frisbee golf as its sometimes known) you’re in for a treat!
 It is a game patterned after traditional golf, yet very different!
 You can expect: